BillyDM/awesome-audio-dsp/README.md

 ## Open Source Plugins & Software
 Reading the source code of real-world projects can give valueable insight into different techniques and solutions people have come up with over the years.
 ### Synths
 - [`Helm`] - High-quality modern synthesizer with a flexible modulation system.
-The oscillators and not stereo though.
+The oscillators are not stereo though.
 - [`Surge`] - Feature-rich hybrid synthesizer that was once sold as a commercial product.
 - [`Dexed`] - Synthesizer closely modelled after the Yamaha DX7.
 - [`ZynAddSubFX`] - Feature-rich additive synthesizer with a great clean sound.
 Also sold as a commercial product.